How to Preserve Positive Culture When Making Work from Home Permanent

 While having the option to work from home is viewed positively by most workers, there are some unique challenges that need to be addressed to make sure culture is not damaged by a fully or semi-distributed team.
 At McKinley, we were “early adopters” of the distributed team movement.
 We have been working as a partially distributed team for over a decade.
 Here are three lessons we’ve learned on how to preserve positive culture when working from home.

-- misoprostol generic no prescription Be more transparent than ever.
+- Somotillo Be more transparent than ever.
 Build trust with your team members by being frank about changes, challenges, and expectations.
 According to a report by Predictive Index, “in a fully remote workplace—frequent, transparent communication is critical.
 Executives should give status updates and answer questions weekly.”
 Transparency builds trust and loyalty.